-Inadequate Justification, Significant Economic Impact, Potential Safety Concerns and that any action taken by the FAA should be reflective of and supported by data provided in the docket.
+AOPA continues our opposition to this AD and submits that the FAA has not provided sufficient justification for this level of action.
+It is our position that this AD should be withdrawn and that any action taken by the FAA should be reflective of and supported by data provided in the docket.
 Any future action proposed by the FAA should only move forward after issuing a new proposed AD, if warranted, which is more limited in scope and proposes only actions to ensure safety which are supported by the data at hand.